10 Foods Scientifically Proven to Boost Your MoodArticle posted in: Nutrition

 Sure, hunger can affect mood.
 And yes: Eating a diet rich in fruits and vegetables consistently throughout the day (even if we’re not hungry) can improve mood and energy levels because they prevent blood sugar from rising and falling rapidly, according to Mind.
-But did you know there are specific foods that can boost your mood and can actually reduce the symptoms and effects of chemical imbalances in the brain and body?
+But did you know there are specific happy foods that can boost your mood and can actually reduce the symptoms and effects of chemical imbalances in the brain and body?

-This fiber-rich, nutritious food is especially high in iron.
+This fiber-rich, nutritious happy food is especially high in iron.
 If you’re not getting sufficient iron in your diet, you’re prone to anemia, which according to The Association of UK Dietitians means the body doesn’t have enough healthy red blood cells to carry adequate oxygen to the body’s tissues.
 The symptoms of iron deficiency are similar to depression: Weakness, exhaustion, irritability and brain fog, according to Mayo Clinic.
-To get the most of out every bowl of oatmeal you eat and boost your mood, make it with milk and top it with fresh berries.
+To get the most out of every bowl of oatmeal you eat and boost your mood, make it with milk and top it with fresh berries.
 Also try adding oats to healthy muffins, shakes or whole-grain breads.

 2. Sunflower Seeds

 Boost your mood with just one cup of dry-roasted sunflower seeds, which contains 512 grams of magnesium, an important vitamin that can help keep your bones and cardiovascular system healthy.
 Magnesium has also been studied for its role in reducing anxiety, stress and depression.
 In fact, many different types of depression have been observed in patients suffering from magnesium deficiencies, according to a 2013 Pharmacological Report.
-On South Beach Diet, three tablespoons of sunflower seeds equals one Healthy Fat.
+On the South Beach Diet, three tablespoons of sunflower seeds equals one Healthy Fat.
 Eat shrimp, spinach and black beans for even more magnesium.

 Protein.
 Vitamins.
 Minerals.
 Eggs are inexpensive super foods and contribute to strong muscles, brain health, energy production, a healthy immune system and more.
 Thanks to a triad of B vitamins, eggs can prevent you from feeling tired, depressed or irritable.
 Despite the fact that the yolks contain fat and some cholesterol, the health benefits (including tryptophan and tyrosine, choline, and biotin) far outweigh the negatives and eggs should be eaten without pause.
-One whole egg or two egg whites equal one Lean Protein on South Beach Diet.
+One whole egg or two egg whites equal one Protein on the South Beach Diet.

 4. Dark Chocolate